KamitaniLab/EmotionVideoNeuralRepresentation/README.md

 - The preprocessed fMRI data for five subjects and ratings/features (category, dimension, visual object, and semantic) are available at [figshare](https://doi.org/10.6084/m9.figshare.11988351).
 - The preprocessed fMRI data are saved as the [BrainDecoderToolbox2](https://github.com/KamitaniLab/BrainDecoderToolbox2) format.
-- The raw fMRI data (bids format) will be available at [OpenNeuro](https://openneuro.org/datasets/ds002425).
+- The raw fMRI data (bids format) is available at [OpenNeuro](https://openneuro.org/datasets/ds002425).

 ## Video stimuli